kent-map/chirpy/_posts/2021-05-01-19c-brent-biography.md

 ---
 title: "John Brent (1808-1882)"
-description: "John Brent shaped nineteenth-century Canterbury as a mayor, political campaigner, poet, and antiquarian whose writing helped define the city’s historic identity.
-His career links local civic reform and international causes with literary production and the preservation of Canterbury’s past in Canterbury in the Olden Time."
+description: "Poet John Brent was a political campaigner and 3-times Mayor Canterbury.
+He was also a member of the Kent Archaeological Society and is best known for his 1860 Canterbury in the Olden Time."
 author: Professor Carolyn Oulton
 date: 2021-05-01
 categories: [ 19c ]